Wlosyy/Wlosyy/README.md

 I'm a MSc.
 Eng. with 5 years of professional experience in Automotive Industry - Testing and Validation of DC Electric motors.
 My work primarily involves diagnosing and resolving software, hardware, and measurement-related issues in an electrical laboratory environment.

-I thrive in problem-solving scenarios, leading teams, and optimizing lab processes.
+I thrive in problem-solving scenarios, mentoring collegues and optimizing lab processes.
 Passionate about embedded systems and LabVIEW projects, I explore these fields in my free time!

 ##